 • 2 (1 pound each) flat iron steaks

-• Olive oil, fine sea salt, freshly cracked pepper
+• Olive oil, salt, and pepper

 • 2 cloves garlic

-• 1/2 cup sundried tomatoes (packed in oil and herbs), gently packed to measure
+• 1/2 cup sundried tomatoes (packed in oil and herbs) gently packed to measure

-Corn & Zucchini Salad
+Corn and Zucchini Salad

-• 2 ears (14 ounces) sweet corn shucked
+• 2 ears sweet corn 14 ounces, shucked

-• 2 small (14 ounces) zucchini stems removed and halved horizontally
+• 2 small zucchini 14 ounces, stems removed and halved horizontally

 • 1 large lemon